varigence/docs/bimlflex/modeling-tools/accelerator.md

 By dragging and dropping certain columns or tables users can affect the metadata in various ways:

-1. Change Ordinal - Drag a source column up or down in the same table to change the ordinal.
+1. Change Ordinal - Drag a source column up or down in the same table to change the ordinal
-1. Add Reference - Drag a source column onto another table to add a reference.
+1. Add Reference - Drag a source column onto another table to add a reference
-1. Unit of Work - Drag a Link onto another Link with the same Source Table to create a Unit Of Work.
+1. Unit of Work - Drag a Link onto another Link with the same Source Table to create a Unit Of Work

 ### Layout Drag Options